Who we are

 “As I have become better known in the sector, I have been asked to become more and more ‘mainstream’ in my approach.
 Rhizome gives me an opportunity to use my skills in a way that is more meaningful in terms of social change.”

-Matthew Herbert is an activist-trainer and facilitator who has worked within the social and environmental movement for over 20 years.
+Matthew is an activist-trainer and facilitator who has worked within the social and environmental movement for over 20 years.
 In that time he’s co-founded a number of co-operatives including Seeds for Change Oxford, and worked a capacity builder, both paid and voluntary, with Greenpeace and People & Planet.
 As a consultant he’s helped several large NGO’s better connect with their grassroots.
 Somewhere along the way he became passionate about consensus.
 Matthew’s worked on many of the major grassroots campaigns that have taken place here in the UK over that time.

 For me, Rhizome is an attempt to bring it all together – a high quality resource to support the passionate people out there making change, right livelihood for the Rhizome facilitators, and enough time left over to get down to the allotment”

-Perry Walker is a facilitator, but also a designer of participatory processes, many intended to minimise the need for facilitation.
+Perry is a facilitator, but also a designer of participatory processes, many intended to minimise the need for facilitation.
 Two are for deliberation: Democs conversation kits and Open Up argument maps.
 The one that has brought him into contact with Rhizome is Crowd Wise, an approach to consensus decision-making that combines deliberation with a form of voting called consensus voting.
 Until early 2011, Perry was head of the Democracy and Participation programme at nef (the new economics foundation).
 He is now a Fellow of nef.

 “As the new kid on the block, it’s been a pleasure both to meet people who truly believe, as I do, in consensus and to feel that I bring something genuinely new to the party.”